Solving Tolman-Oppenheimer-Volkoff equations in $f(T)$ gravity: a novel approach: Compact stars on models

 and

-where $\rho=\rho(r)$ and $P=P(r)$ are, respectively, the mass density and the pressure of the compact object to be considered.

-In summary, we have obtained an expression for $P$ in (\ref{press}) in terms of two unknown functions, $A'$ and $B$.
-Additionally, we know the derivative of those functions through the solutions (\ref{BL}) and (\ref{A2L}).\footnote{Although we have obtained the expression (\ref{A2L}) for $A''$ in terms of the independent variables, it will be more useful to consider the conservation equation (\ref{ce1}) which relates $A'$, $P'$ and $\rho$ instead, since the latter is a much simpler expression.} Therefore, we are able now to use a numerical integrator in order to calculate the value of $A'$, $B$ and, consequently, $P$ for different values of $r$.
+Notice that, although we have obtained the expression just above for $A''$ in terms of the independent variables, one does not necessitate to use it, since it will be more useful to consider alternatively the conservation equation (\ref{ce1}) which relates $A'$, $P'$ and $\rho$ instead, since the latter is a much simpler expression.